-Trent Barton in the East Midlands, UK, is using attractive modern buses branded according to the services they operate.

-The "Calverton Connection" is marketed as "the really stylish way to travel" and the "Mickleover" is the "posh" bus.
+Trent Barton in East Midlands UK, using attractive modern buses branded according to the services they operate.
+The Calverton Connection is marketed as "the really stylish way to travel" with 15 minute headways and leather seats.
+Similarly the Mickleover is the "posh" bus.
 Both services are operated with vehicles that have comfortable leather seats; quiet, environmentally friendly engines; air conditioning and frequent headways.